This is a list-in-progress and is periodically updated. To become a member, sign up here.

 Happy/L.A.
 Hyder is a visual artist celebrating 45 years in photography & a published writer.
 In 2009, she scripted Bareed Mista3jil into a staged reading, since presented in the San Francisco bay area, Istanbul & Amman.
 This scripting, along with meeting members of Meem, the feminist group that produced the book, led to her first visit to Lebanon in 2010.
 She often talks about the iconic nature of photographs from ancestors, her responses to that visit, & her desire to return to Lebanon.

-Randa Jarrar is the author of the novel, A MAP OF HOME, and the forthcoming collection, HIM, ME, MUHAMMAD ALI
+Randa Jarrar is the author of the novel, A MAP OF HOME; HIM, ME, MUHAMMAD ALI; and LOVE IS AN EX COUNTRY.

 Amira Jarmakani is an Associate Professor of Women’s, Gender, and Sexuality Studies at Georgia State University.
 She is the author of Imagining Arab Womanhood: The Cultural Mythology of Veils, Harems, and Belly Dancers in the U.S. (Palgrave Macmillan 2008), which won the National Women’s Studies Association Gloria E. Anzaldúa book prize.
 Her work has appeared in Signs: Journal of Women in Culture and Society, American Quarterly, andCritical Arts: A South-North Journal for Cultural and Media Studies, Arabs in the Americas,Arab and Arab American Feminisms, and Between the Middle East and the Americas: The Cultural Politics of Diaspora.
 She has a forthcoming book with NYU press, titled Romancing the War on Terror: Mapping U.S. Imperial Desires in Desert Romances.